Food Waste

 Although MSW accounts for just around 10% of total waste generated across the EU, it is difficult to manage since it comprises several streams, including general waste, mixed dry recycling, and organic waste, as well as a high number of producers.

-Disposing of household waste
+Disposing of daily household waste

 Every household is entitled to a general and a recycling bin from a waste collector.
 If a customer lives in an area of 500 people or more, they are entitled to general, recycling and organic waste bins.
 Waste collection providers usually have a colour-coded system for separating household waste.
-At Barna Recycling, for example, we have black, blue, and brown bins.
+For example, we have black, blue, and brown bins at Barna Recycling.

-Even though bins are colour-coded and customers are provided with information regarding household waste disposal management, contamination of bins is still a big issue, with recent Environmental Protection Agency (EPA) figures indicating that 20% of the material in household recycling bins should not be there, and significant 70% of the material in general waste bins from the commercial sector should be in recycling or organic bins.
+Even though bins are colour-coded, and customers are provided with information regarding household waste disposal management, contamination of bins is still a big issue, with recent Environmental Protection Agency (EPA) figures indicating that 20% of the material in household recycling bins should not be there, and significant 70% of the material in general waste bins from the commercial sector should be in recycling or organic bins.

-This translates into a substantial loss of resource value—a costly oversight for both households and businesses.
+This translates into a substantial loss of resource value—a costly oversight for households and businesses.
 However, proper waste segregation can be the solution to lower waste charges and safeguard investments in local treatment capabilities.

 TIP: Ensure you maximise the space in your bins by breaking down waste before you put it in.
 This is especially important for the recycling bin.
 Cardboard boxes and packaging can quickly take up a lot of space, so be sure to break down bulkier items.
 Remember that overflowing bins or items left out beside your bins may not be taken away.